Family dynamics and caregiving go hand in hand. I thought I would share from my journal, my experience.

 Yesterday I took FIL to his PC doctor because of continued weight loss and lack of appetite.
 He frequently complains of stomach pain, and has been unsteady on his feet.
 My husband decided to come with us, because he’d never met Dr. L, and wanted to do so.

-I love to bake, and FIL does still have a sweet tooth, so I try to bake goodies to take to him – yesterday’s was sour-cream coffee cake, loaded with pecan filling and topping.
+I love to bake.
+FIL does still have a sweet tooth.
+So I try to bake goodies to take to him.
+Yesterday’s was sour-cream coffee cake, loaded with pecan filling and topping.
 While the cake was baking, I searched my closet for that old cane.

 Which made it a good day.